Dominance regions for affine cluster algebras: Introduction

 \section{Introduction}

-Given an $m\times n$ extended exchange matrix $\tB$ and a point $\tilde\lambda\in\reals^m$, the dominance region $\P_{\tilde\lambda}^\tB$ is the intersection of an infinite collections of piecewise polyhedral sets, each defined by applying mutation maps to a (translated) cone.
+Given an $m\times n$ extended exchange matrix $\tB$ and a point $\tilde\lambda\in\reals^m$, the dominance region $\P_{\tilde\lambda}^\tB$ is the intersection of an infinite collection of piecewise polyhedral sets, each defined by applying mutation maps to a (translated) cone.
 Dominance regions were defined by Rupel and Stella~\cite{RSDom}, recasting the definition of a partial order called dominance on $\integers^m$ due to Fan Qin~\cite{FanQin}.
-The importance of dominance order/dominance regions is a theorem of Fan Qin \cite[Theorem~1.2.1]{FanQin} that, when $\tB$ has linearly independent columns and admits a green-to-red sequence, characterizes all pointed bases of the upper cluster algebra in terms of this order.
-(Pointed bases are an important class of bases that includes the theta basis~\cite{GHKK}, the generic basis~\cite{Dup11}, and the common triangular basis~\cite{QinTri}.
-See \cite[Section~1]{FanQin}.)
+Dominance regions/orders are the crucial discrete-geometric construction that characterizes the class of pointed bases of the (upper) cluster algebra associated to $\tB$, a class that includes the theta basis~\cite{GHKK}, the generic basis~\cite{Dup11}, and the common triangular basis~\cite{QinTri}.
+(More specifically, Fan Qin characterized all pointed bases of the upper cluster algebra in terms of this order, assuming that $\tB$ has linearly independent columns and admits a green-to-red sequence \cite[Theorem~1.2.1]{FanQin}.)

-Rupel and Stella~\cite{RSDom} computed dominance regions in the case where $\tB$ has rank~$2$.
-(In this paper, we consider \emph{tall} extended exchange matrices rather than \emph{wide} ones.
-Also, we follow the usual practice of taking the ``rank'' of a cluster algebra to be the number of columns in its extended exchange matrices.
-Accordingly, we will avoid the standard linear algebra notion of rank, using the phrase ``with linearly independent columns'' in place of ``full rank''.)
-They found that, in the rank-$2$ affine case, dominance regions are either points or line segments.
-The purpose of this paper is to generalize that fact to extended exchange matrices of affine type, beyond rank~$2$.
+Rupel and Stella~\cite{RSDom} computed dominance regions in the case where $n=m=2$.
+They found that, in the $n=m=2$ affine case, dominance regions are either points or line segments.
+In this paper, we generalize that fact to all extended exchange matrices of affine type for arbitrary $m\ge n$.
+Our results are motivated by two applications.
+One is an ongoing project to determine all pointed bases of cluster algebras of affine type using \cite[Theorem~1.2.1]{FanQin} and to relate them to certain generalized minors in double Bruhat cells as in \cite{RSW19}.
+The other application combines the results of this paper with a result of \cite{canonical} and uses dominance regions to greatly simplify the computation of some structure constants for multiplication of theta functions.
+This allows us, in~\cite{afftheta}, to determine all theta functions for cluster scattering diagrams of affine type, determine ``imaginary'' exchange relations among them, and identify an ``imaginary subalgebra'' that is essentially a product of generalized cluster algebras of finite type $C$.

 Let $B$ be the $n\times n$ submatrix of $\widetilde B$ associated to mutable variables.
 A preliminary step to understanding dominance regions in affine type is to understand the mutation fan for $B^T$ in the sense of~\cite{universal}, which coincides in affine type \mbox{\cite[Theorem~2.10]{affscat}} with the cluster scattering fan in the sense of~\cite{scatfan}.
 In any type, the mutation fan for $B^T$ contains the $\g$-vector fan for $B$ as a subfan~\cite[Theorem~8.7]{universal}, and in affine type, the complement of the $\g$-vector fan is a codimension-$1$ cone \mbox{\cite[Corollaries~1.3, 4.9]{afframe}}.
 This cone is called the imaginary wall, because it is a wall in the cluster scattering diagram~\cite{affscat}.
 There is a unique ray of the mutation fan, called the imaginary ray, that is in the relative interior of the imaginary wall.